fansoro/fansoro/README.md

 # Morfy
 [![Join the chat at https://gitter.im/morfy-cms/morfy](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/morfy-cms/morfy?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 Morfy is Modern Open Source Flat-File Content Management System.
+It is Easy to install, upgrade and use.
 Content in Morfy is just a simple files written with markdown syntax in pages folder.
 You simply create markdown files in the pages folder and that becomes a page.